 Bakkt was announced by the Intercontinental Exchange (ICE) in August 2018.
-In a statement, the company said that it was planning to use Microsoft’s cloud service Azure to “create an open and regulated, global ecosystem for digital assets.”
+The company planned to use Microsoft’s cloud service Azure to “create an open and regulated, global ecosystem for digital assets.”
 The platform will be termed Bakkt and will provide a full ecosystem of digital service warehousing included.
-The company made it clear that Bitcoin futures trading would become its initial flagship service.
+In addition, the company made it clear that Bitcoin futures trading would become its initial flagship service.

-In the announcement, the Bakkt launch date was expected to be in December 2018, but ICE delayed it to January 2019 before postponing it indefinitely.
-The delays were linked with the regulatory uncertainty at that time.
+In the announcement, the Bakkt launch date was expected in December 2018, but ICE delayed it to January 2019 before postponing it indefinitely.
+The delays were linked to regulatory uncertainty at that time.

 Bakkt was finally launched in September 2019 and has since been in operation.
 Following the crypto market crash in March 2020, Bakkt received $300 million in Microsoft and Pantera funding, among several other high-profile investors.

 Bakkt Key Futures

 Bakkt offers futures contracts that can be settled for Bitcoin or cash later.
 On the platform, users do not simply buy and store Bitcoin in a wallet address.
 Bakkt Bitcoin futures contracts are the first-ever one-day physical delivery crypto contracts.
 These contracts are traded on ICE Futures US (IFUS) and cleared on the CFTC-regulated exchange and clearinghouse ICE Clear US (ICUS).